portors-carrying-goods-on-lagtang-valley-trek

 Kathmandu

-• Moderate difficulty suitable for fit beginners with proper preparation
+• Moderate difficulty suitable for prepared beginners

 • Famous Kyanjin Gompa monastery and traditional yak cheese factory